Lewisscrivens/Pong-DirectX11.1/README.md

-# Pong DirectX11.1
+# Pong DirectXTK

-A DirectX 11.1 2D project created for my second term of my first year at The University of Huddersfield.
+A DirectXTK 2D project created for my second term of my first year at The University of Huddersfield.

 ----------------------------------------------------------------------------------

 This project was created using the skills I had obtained from my first project.
-It is a DirectX11.1 Pong game that has a main menu state, difficulty menu state and a play state.
+Put simple, it's a Pong game that has a main menu state, difficulty menu state and a play state.

 Difficulty: As the difficulty level increases the middle puck becomes Bigger and faster.